gevorg-hunanyan/taocp-solutions/README.md

 # TAOCP Exercise Solutions

 This repository documents my ongoing efforts to work through *The Art of Computer Programming* (TAOCP) by Donald E. Knuth.
 It contains my solutions to selected exercises, along with notes and auxiliary material developed along the way.
-There are currently 0 solved exercises in the repository.
+There are currently <!-- SOLVED_COUNT -->2<!-- /SOLVED_COUNT --> solved exercises in the repository.
 Solutions are written in Markdown and/or MMIX assembly (*.mms), and links to the solutions are provided below.

-**Solved:** <!-- SOLVED_COUNT -->28<!-- /SOLVED_COUNT -->

 ---